scholzj/aws-minikube/README.md

 ## Updates

+* *31.3.2024* Update to Kubernetes 1.29.3 + Ingress and External DNS add-on updates
 * *18.2.2024* Update to Kubernetes 1.29.2 + Ingress add-on update
 * *30.12.2023* Update to Kubernetes 1.29.0
 * *26.11.2023* Update to Kubernetes 1.28.4